-A PartialFormField accepts five arguments:
+A GlossaryField accepts five arguments:

-- The name of the field.
-It must be unique in the given list of glossary_fields. - The widget.
+- The widget.
 This can be a built-in Django widget or any valid widget derived from it. - The label used to describe the field.
-If omitted, the name of the partial form field is used. - An optional initial value to be used with Radio- or Select fields. - An optional help_text to describe the field's purpose.
+If omitted, the name of the form field is used. - The name of the field. - An optional initial value to be used with Radio- or Select fields. - An optional help_text to describe the field's purpose.